-The Women's Career Statement comprises one volume recording biographical information for women admitted to the Stanmore Rescue Home between 1896 and 1903.
-The records include biographical information such as name, where born, age, marital status, parents' names and addresses, religion, whether the woman had been in prison, hospital or any other homes, employment history, literacy, from where and by whom sent to the Home, and when the baby was due.
-Information is also recorded about babies including: name, date and place of birth, name and address of father, how the child was supported, and, in cases where the baby was adopted, the name and address of the adopting parents.
-This volume is indexed alphabetically by surname at the front of the volume.
+The Girl's Statement on Admission, Final Statement and After Career comprises of three volumes and includes biographical information such as name, where born, age, marital status, parents' names and address, religion, whether the woman had been in prison, hospital or any other homes, employment history, literacy, where from and by whom sent to the Home, and when the baby was due.
+The information about the baby includes name, date and place of birth, name and address of father, how the child was supported, and, in cases where the baby was adopted, the name and address of the adopting parents.
+The volumes are indexed alphabetically by surname at the front of the volumes.

 Former residents and clients can access information about themselves after providing proof of identity.
 Access to information may be given to a third party providing they have written permission from the person to whom the information relates, can prove a connection with that person, or show evidence that the person is deceased.
 All other applications for access will be considered on a case-by-case basis.
 Access to information about adoptions is subject to the provisions of the NSW Adoption Act 2000.